Sangalaki Diving Holidays

 Although Sangalaki is not as hard to get to as it seems, many choose to cut their travel time down by a couple of hours and therefore miss the chance to discover this amazing spot.

-Sangalaki is a tiny island in the middle of nowhere (yet only a hop, skip and jump from the tourist hubs of Kota Kinabalu in Malaysian Borneo and Singapore) with only 1 resort which means you and only a few others will have the privilege of diving in its waters full of manta rays.
+Sangalaki is a tiny island in the middle of nowhere (yet only a hop, skip and jump from the tourist hubs of Kota Kinabalu in Malaysian Borneo and Singapore) with only one resort which means you and only a few others will have the wonderful privilege of diving in its waters full of manta rays.

 • View a map of Indonesia